kontainapp/km/docs/build.md

 ### Coverage

-To maintain the quality of code, we implemented code coverage for `km` only.
+To maintain the quality of code, we implemented code coverage for `km`.
-First, we need to build a version of km with a few extra compile flags (`--coverage`).
+First, we need to build a version of km with extra flag `--coverage`.
 ```
 make -C km coverage
 ```